HPA presents the Tony-nominated musical “The 25th Annual Putnam County Spelling Bee”

 Learn the Life-Cycle of a Project • From Floor Plan to Opening Curtain • Technical Theater in a Working Theater

-Stagecraft is a one-semester intermediate class taught in the theater at the Gates Performing Arts Center (GPAC).
+Stagecraft is an intermediate Performing Arts class taught in the theater at the Gates Performing Arts Center (GPAC).
 Students will learn critical thinking and time management as well as the basic skills of carpentry, scenic painting and mechanical drawing/drafting.
 The class will culminate with the students building the sets for the given semester’s school production.
-Grading will be based on participation in hands-on workshops during class and Photo Journal entries during the week on Haiku, with written updates tracking the progress of the production.
-The prerequisite for this class is the successful completion of the Backstage Section of the Fundamentals of the Arts class.
+Grading will be based on participation in hands-on workshops during class and photo journal entries during the week in PowerSchool, with written updates tracking the progress of the production.

-Wood Shop is a one-semester intermediate class taught in the scene shop, backstage at the Gates Performing Arts Center (GPAC).
+Woodworking is an intermediate Fine Arts class taught in the scene shop, backstage at the Gates Performing Arts Center (GPAC).
 Students will learn how to read project drawings and calculate the needed materials with a major emphasis being placed on accuracy and neatness.
 The class will also teach students how to use different woods and proper project procedures, including workshops on shop safety and sound work habits.
 Students will complete three woodworking projects during the course of the semester.
-In addition to these projects, grading will be based upon completion of workshops during class and Photo Journal entries during the week on Haiku, with written updates tracking the progress of a woodworking project.
-The prerequisite for this class is the successful completion of the Backstage Section of the Fundamentals of the Arts class.
+In addition to these projects, grading will be based upon completion of workshops during class, journal entries in PowerSchool and vocabulary quizzes.